IHS FLSA Settlement Frequently Asked Questions (FAQ)

 Can you tell me now if I am eligible and/or how much I may receive?

-Individual determinations cannot be made until the necessary information is obtained through the consideration and claims process.
-The claims process will begin March 30, 2016, and those who are deemed eligible will be contacted by the CAIG disbursement company.
+Individual determination were made after the necessary information was obtained through the consideration and claims process.
+Those who were deemed eligible were contacted by the CAIG disbursement company.

 Where will future contact come from and updates be available?

 Class Action Implementation Group (CAIG) is the company selected and approved by LIUNA to handle the implementation and distribution of settlement funds.
 CAIG has handled many other similar cases nationwide and has distributed hundreds of millions of dollars to current and past federal government employees from settlements like this one.
-Once the claims process begins on March 30, 2016, CAIG will notify all those IHS employees believed to be eligible for claims.
-These CAIG notifications may come in the form of emails, phone calls, and/or letters.
-At that time, current and past employees will also be able to speak with CAIG representatives via phone.
-Note that until those notifications are sent out, CAIG will not be able to provide any additional information beyond that contained on the CAIG website.
+CAIG has notified all those IHS employees believed to be eligible for claims.
+These CAIG notifications may have come in the form of emails, phone calls, and/or letters.